JORDANGAMBA99/EDA-best-countries-to-live-in-2024/README.md

 # EDA-best-countries-to-live-in-2024
-This SQL project is set to explore the best country to live in 2024
+In this SQL project is wanted to explore the best countries to live in by monitoring HDI development in countries and also checking the happiness indexes in developing countries and eveloped countries.